Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

-Assuming bounded support for $X$ in \cref{th:burda} we followed (Burda et al., 2015), where the respective theory behind the use of the $k$-sample technique is based on this assumption and illustrates the underlying case in a simplified setting.
-Although the theorem may ``survive'' in the more general case (as shown below in the example involving the Gamma distribution), the proof would, however, cause some technical difficulties, resulting in reducing the clarity of the presentation.
+Assuming bounded support for $X$ in \Cref{th:burda} we followed (Burda et al., 2015), where the respective theory behind the use of the importance sampling technique is based on this assumption and illustrates the underlying case in a simplified setting.
+Although, in some cases, the theorem is tending to ``survive'' without this restriction (see, e.g, \Cref{rem:gammasample}), the proof of a more general version would, however, cause some technical difficulties, resulting in reducing the clarity of the presentation.